-Luckily for me, spending an afternoon making these Turkey Truffles has really lifted my spirits.
-Not only did I develop the best tasting, most amazing pumpkin-flavored ganache for inside these truffles, but the turkeys turned out so cute, that I can't stop smiling when I look at them.
+Spending an afternoon making these Turkey Truffles was so much fun.
+Not only did I develop the best-tasting, most amazing pumpkin-flavored ganache for inside these truffles, but the chocolate turkeys turned out so cute, that I can't stop smiling.

-When I accepted the challenge to create a recipe using Libby's 100% Pure Pumpkin and Edy's Slow Churned® Pumpkin Patch Ice Cream, the first recipe that came to mind was my Chocolate Raspberry Ice Cream Truffles where I melted ice cream and used it in place of whipping cream in my chocolate ganache recipe.
+To make these truffles I started with a pumpkin-flavored chocolate ganache that I used to make my Chocolate Pumpkin Truffles.
+Then, I took inspiration from my Chocolate Raspberry Ice Cream Truffles where I melted ice cream and used it in place of whipping cream in my chocolate ganache recipe.
 I knew I could do something similar using pumpkin.

-This recipe does make a lot of pumpkin ganache.
-It is enough to make 60 Turkey Truffles using the 2 ½ inch egg molds that I used.
+This recipe makes a lot of pumpkin ganache.
+It is enough to make 60 Turkey Truffles.
 I know that is a lot of chocolate turkeys.

 Chocolate Turkey Truffles filled with Pumpkin Ganache